eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 ## Conclusions

 This study focused on predicting osteoporosis based on age, gender, race, BMI, smoking, alcohol, arthritis, liver condition, and parental osteoporosis.
 The analyzed results showed that women had a higher risk of osteoporosis than men, and it increased with age.
 Additionally, osteoporosis was associated with underweight, arthritis, and parental osteoporosis.
-The predictive model with Neural Networks algorithm can be used as an inference agent to assist professionals in osteoporosis diagnosis.
+The predictive model with Neural Networks algorithm can be implemented in applications to assist professionals in identifying people with a high risk of developing osteoporosis.

 ## References